Shadowh86/quick-portfolio/index.md

 [Medieval Clicker](https://thedynamitepriest.itch.io/medieval-clicker)
 <img src="https://img.itch.zone/aW1nLzU2MTA4NDIuanBn/original/iycZaK.jpg"/>
 <br>
-Medieval Clicker is clicker game that was made for PC in Unity Game Engine.
+Medieval Clicker is clicker game that was made for PC in Unity Game Engine in period of 5 days.
 This game was made completely by me and most stuff I have done there is random events.
 There are over 1000 lines of code in that game that generate random events that where done with Corutines and coin flip if that event would happen.